Race to find survivors in Turkey-Syria quake zone: What you need to know – KION546

 Much of northwestern Syria, which borders Turkey, is controlled by anti-government forces, and aid agencies warn of an acute humanitarian crisis that is likely to be felt for months to come.

-El-Mostafa Benlamlih, the United Nation’s Humanitarian Coordinator in Syria, El-Mostafa Benlamlih, told CNN the search and rescue mission was being hampered by the lack of heavy equipment and machinery.
+El-Mostafa Benlamlih, the United Nations’ Humanitarian Coordinator in Syria, told CNN the search and rescue mission was being hampered by the lack of heavy equipment and machinery.

 He said the UN’s supply of stock has been distributed and more medicine and medical equipment is needed, and especially fresh water or tools to repair damaged water tanks.